 Making a fire is one of the most ancient technologies of human civilization.
 We may no longer need to know this skill for survival, especially not when you are camping in an RV, but it’s still mighty handy for enjoying a night of hot dogs, toasted marshmallows, and good conversation by the fire.

-Get cozy, grab yourself a hot chocolate, and let’s take a look at how to build a campfire.
+Then, get cozy, grab yourself a hot chocolate, and let’s take a look at how to build a campfire.

 Here are the elements you need to build a great campfire.